MashaRakitskaya/how-to-learn/README.md

-# Project: How to learn
+# Project name: How to learn

 [Project on github-pages](https://masharakitskaya.github.io/how-to-learn/)